-The total pension liability, net pension liability, and sensitivity information as of June 30, 2019 were based on an actuarial valuation date of June 30, 2018.
-The total pension liability was rolled-forward from the valuation date (June 30, 2018) to the measurement period ending June 30, 2019, using generally accepted actuarial principles.
-Subsequent to the actuarial valuation date (June 30, 2018), but prior to the measurement date, and before the required 2019 experience study, the KRS Board of Trustees reviewed investments, trends, and inflation and updated the following actuarial assumptions, which were used in performing the actuarial valuation as of June 30, 2019.
+The total pension liability, net pension liability, and sensitivity information as of June 30, 2020 were based on an actuarial valuation date of June 30, 2017.
+The total pension liability was rolled-forward from the valuation date (June 30, 2017) to the measurement period ending June 30, 2019, using generally accepted actuarial principles.
+There was no legislation enacted during the 2017 legislative session that had a material change in benefit provisions for any of the systems.